 I am eligible for the financial support – what happens next?

-The application window for the first grant closed on 13 July, if you did not claim by this date you will be unable to claim the first grant.
-However, you may still be able to make a claim for the second grant.
+The application window for the first and second grants is now closed, if you have not already claimed you will be unable to claim the first or second grant.
+However, you may still be able to make a claim for the third grant.

-You’ll be able to claim a second and final grant from 17 August 2020 when the online service will be available.
+You’ll be able to claim the third grant from 30 November when the online service will be available.

-This grant will be a taxable grant worth 70% of your average monthly trading profits, paid out in a single installment covering a further 3 months’ worth of profits, and capped at £6,570 in total.
+This grant will be a taxable grant worth 80% of your average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500 in total.

 ‘Thank you to Gail for her help yesterday … I was just about resigned to missing the deadline but she saved the day !!’